-Now, that I have your attention 🙂
+Now that I have your attention 🙂

 I remember it used to take me over 30 minutes of hunting and more often than not, the person or the treasure would be hidden in plain sight.
 Mostly, behind an obvious tree or bush or a cupboard!
-It never occurred to me to look in any of those places because “hey! why would anyone hide somewhere so obvious !?”
+It never occurred to me to look in any of those places because “Hey! why would anyone hide somewhere so obvious !?”

 Infuriating, I tell you!